Prodentim Ingredients Explained – Full Formula Breakdown 2026

 Peppermint

 Peppermint is included mainly for breath freshness and sensory experience.
-It also contributes mild antibacterial properties.
+It also contributes to a cleaner mouth feel.

 Why Oral Probiotics Matter